 Benier MDD High-Speed Mixer

 Benier manufactures a range of Mechanical Dough Developers (MDD) with capacities of up to 350kg of dough per batch.
 The MDD high-speed mixer was initially developed as an integral cornerstone of the Chorleywood Bread Process.
 The mixer is most commonly used for sandwich and toast bread products in many parts of the world.
-It is also used across a product range that includes soft buns, morning goods, cake, batters, donuts and even Scotch-pastry.
+It is also used across a product range that includes soft buns, morning goods, cake, batters, donuts, pizzas and even Scotch-pastry.

 Mixing with the MDD High-speed mixer can take place under a controlled vacuum or pressure.
 Due to its bowl and impact plate design it produces a fully developed dough, in a short period of time, with limited heat rise.